 In Fall 2008 the School of Education at SUNY Geneseo sent its first group of teacher candidates to Ghana.
 Today the program has evolved into a 7-week student teaching placement under the direction of a professor from the School of Education.
 Teacher candidates complete their first student teaching placement in New York State and then complete their second placement in Ghana.
+Read about the Fall 2013 student teaching experience in Michael Augello's blog.

 Beginning in the Fall of 2008, the School of Education at SUNY Geneseo sent its first group of teacher candidates to Ghana for a student teaching experience at the Village of Hope, an orphanage and school for children (mostly orphan) in Fetteh, a rural community in West Africa.
 The program has evolved over the past few years and includes a 7-week student teaching placement in Kumasi, the largest city in Ashanti, Ghana.
 Candidates stay at Kwame Nkrumah University of Science and Technology (KNUST), the alma mater of the 7th Secretary-General of the United Nations, Kofi Anan.